 Many people celebrate when the judge hands down the divorce decree, but this isn’t when the divorce is actually considered final.
 A Divorce isn’t considered final until 31 days after the decree is filed by the judge.
 This is especially important to be aware of if you are planning to get remarried shortly after the divorce, as you will need to wait for the divorce to take effect before you can remarry.

 Divorce is common, but that doesn’t mean it’s easy.
 Depending on the joint assets you have and whether there are children involved, you may need to consider aspects such as spousal support, child custody, and child support.
-Schedule a consultation with one of our lawyers to get more information about how divorce works in Ontario and what your next steps should be.
+Schedule a consultation with one of our divorce lawyers to get more information about how divorce works in Ontario and what your next steps should be.
 Call 647-933-2397 today.